• Skip to primary navigation

 60+ Symptoms of Non-Celiac Gluten Sensitivity

-Most people think of non-celiac gluten sensitivity and celiac disease as disorders of the gut, however, what most people don’t realize is that symptoms of these disorders go well beyond bloating and gas.
+Most people think of non-celiac gluten sensitivity and celiac disease as disorders of the gut; however, what most people don’t realize is that symptoms of these disorders go well beyond bloating and gas.

 In fact, there are hundreds of symptoms associated with non-celiac gluten sensitivity – also known as gluten sensitivity or gluten intolerance – and celiac disease.
 I’ll share many of those symptoms in this article.

-Specifically, I’ll share:
+Specifically, I’ll share the following:

 • The differences (and similarities) between non-celiac gluten sensitivity and celiac disease